Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Acknowledgments

-We would like to thank Chad Clark, Andrew Francis, Rouven Neitzel, Oliver Otto, Kai Steckhan, Flora Stolzenburg, and Ruben Zilibowitz for helpful discussions and comments.
-The research reported in this paper has been supported by the German Academic Exchange Service (DAAD) by funds of the German Federal Ministry of Education and Research (BMBF) in the Programmes for Project-Related Personal Exchange (PPP) under grant no.~57319564 and Universities Australia (UA) in the Australia-Germany Joint Research Cooperation Scheme within the project \emph{\underline{De}ep \underline{Co}nceptors for Tempo\underline{r}al D\underline{at}a M\underline{in}in\underline{g}} (Decorating).}
+We would like to thank Chad Clark, Andrew Francis, Rouven Neitzel, Oliver Otto, Kai Steckhan, Flora Stolzenburg, and Ruben Zilibowitz, as well as several anonymous referees for helpful discussions and comments.
+The research reported in this paper has been supported by the German Academic Exchange Service (DAAD) by funds of the German Federal Ministry of Education and Research (BMBF) in the Programmes for Project-Related Personal Exchange (PPP) under grant no.~57319564 and Universities Australia (UA) in the Australia-Germany Joint Research Cooperation Scheme within the project \emph{\underline{De}ep \underline{Co}nceptors for Tempo\underline{r}al D\underline{at}a M\underline{in}in\underline{g}} (Decorating).
+A first short and preliminary version of this paper was presented at the conference \emph{Cognitive Computing} in Hannover \citep{SMO18}.
+It received the prize for the most technologically feasible poster contribution. }